lemon-peel/lemon-peel/docs/en-US/component/message.md

 ```

-In this case you should call `ElMessage(options)`.
-We have also registered methods for different types, e.g. `ElMessage.success(options)`.
-You can call `ElMessage.closeAll()` to manually close all the instances.
+In this case you should call `LpMessage(options)`.
+We have also registered methods for different types, e.g. `LpMessage.success(options)`.
+You can call `LpMessage.closeAll()` to manually close all the instances.

 ## App context inheritance <lp-tag> >= 2.0.3</lp-tag>